avarx/mac-sec-setup/README.md

 - Keyboard > Key Repeat > Fast (all the way to the right)
 - Keyboard > Delay Until Repeat > Short (all the way to the right)
 - Dock > Automatically hide and show the Dock

+## Security
+I recommend checking that basic security settings are enabled.

+In **Apple Icon > System Preferences**:
+- Users & Groups: If you haven't already set a password for your user during the initial set up, you should do so now
+- Security & Privacy > General: Require password immediately after sleep or screen saver begins
+- Security & Privacy > FileVault: Make sure FileVault disk encryption is enabled